lingliw/panTool/padocTool/input/articles/virtual-machines/virtual-machines-deploy-rmtemplates-azure-cli.md

 ## <a id="log-on-to-a-linux-based-virtual-machine"></a>Task: Log on to a Linux-based virtual machine

 Typically Linux machines are connected to through SSH.
-For more information, see [How to Use SSH with Linux on Azure](/documentation/articles/virtual-machines-linux-use-ssh-key).
+For more information, see [How to use SSH with Linux on Azure](/documentation/articles/virtual-machines-linux-ssh-from-linux/).

 ## <a id="stop-a-virtual-machine"></a>Task: Stop a VM